-Construction of a new bridge for downtown Victoria will begin in May 2013.
+Construction of a new bridge for downtown Victoria began in May 2013.
 It is the largest infrastructure project ever undertaken by the City of Victoria.

 The existing Johnson Street Bridge provides an important transportation connection into Victoria’s central business, entertainment, and tourism districts.
 It connects the growing residential area of Victoria West and neighbouring municipalities of Esquimalt, View Royal, Saanich, Colwood, and Langford with Victoria’s downtown core.

 With approximately 30,000 crossings taking place each day, including vehicles, local transit, pedestrians and cyclists, the Johnson Street Bridge is one of the busiest and most important transportation routes in the area.
 On average, more than 4,000 pedestrians and 3,000 cyclists use the bridge to access Victoria’s downtown each weekday.

 Located over a federal waterway, the existing bascule lift bridge also serves the marine industry, commercial vessels and recreational marine users by providing access through the marine channel below.